MikhailArzumanov/asteroids/README.md

 # asteroids

-game inspired by a classic arcade-game Asteroids
+game inspired by a classic arcade-game

 (in development)